 Smithsonian Folkways Mission

 Smithsonian Folkways Recordings is the nonprofit record label of the Smithsonian Institution, the national museum of the United States.
 We are dedicated to supporting cultural diversity and increased understanding among peoples through the documentation, preservation, and dissemination of sound.
 We believe that musical and cultural diversity contributes to the vitality and quality of life throughout the world.
-Through the dissemination of audio recordings and educational materials we seek to strengthen people's engagement with their own cultural heritage and to enhance their awareness and appreciation of the cultural heritage of others.
+Through the dissemination of audio recordings and educational materials – a growing legacy that currently comprises more than 3,200 albums and 45,000 tracks – we seek to strengthen people's engagement with their own cultural heritage and to enhance their awareness and appreciation of the cultural heritage of others.